-There is a definition of "grace" that is fairly common: "Unmerited favor."
+There is a definition of “grace” that is fairly common: “Unmerited favor.”
 This may have a limited application.
 The truth is, everything we have been given is unmerited.
-"His own purpose and grace."
+“His own purpose and grace.”
 These are unmerited.
-The point is, once we have receive them we have to justify God's wisdom in trusting us with our unmerited opportunities in His Kingdom.
+The point is, once we have receive them, we must justify God’s wisdom in trusting us with our unmerited opportunities in His Kingdom.

 All this is evidence that God’s judgment is right, and as a result you will be counted worthy of the kingdom of God, for which you are suffering.
 (II Thessalonians 1:5)

-After we have been called out from the world by God's grace, we have to live in such a manner that we are worthy of the Kingdom of God.
+After we have been called out from the world by God’s grace, we must live in such a manner that we are worthy of the Kingdom of God.
 Did you ever hear that preached?
-It is a blind spot in today's Christian teaching.
+It is a blind spot in today’s Christian teaching.

 Therefore, my brothers, be all the more eager to make your calling and election sure.
 For if you do these things, you will never fall, (II Peter 1:10)

 We do not earn our salvation.
-But if it is to profit us we must respond to it.
-We have to work out our salvation.
+But if it is to profit us, we must respond to it.
+We must work out our salvation.

 And if by grace, then it is no longer by works; if it were, grace would no longer be grace.
 (Romans 11:6)

 We do not earn salvation by any kind of works, religious or otherwise.
-But once righteousness is assigned to us by grace, and eternal life along with it, we have to respond to it.
+But once righteousness is assigned to us by grace, and eternal life along with it, we must respond to it.